The A to Z for your IP.

 If the renewal fee is not paid by the end of the 6-month grace period, then the patent lapses.
 The applicant may have the option of restoring the patent if they can show that failure to pay the renewal fee was unintentional.
 The applicant must provide evidence to support this.

 The restoration period is 13 months after the end of the grace period.
-So, in the above-mentioned example, the restoration period would be until 28 February 2025.
+In the above-mentioned example, the grace period ended on 31 January 2024, and the 13-month restoration period would end on 28 February 2025.

 Third party rights: